 There can be frequent interruptions, demanding timeframes, and occasional overtime needed, especially during budget development and legislative sessions.

+This position may be performed remotely or in a hybrid arrangement.
+While the responsibilities of this role are well suited to remote work, periodic in person expectations will be tied to identified work needs and addressed in alignment with applicable policies and the reasonable accommodation process.

-This is a hybrid position offering significant work-from-home flexibility.
-However, the ability to attend mandatory in-person meetings as needed is a non-negotiable requirement.
-In addition, the employee is expected to be available to work a schedule that provides staffing coverage during the budget team’s regular business hours of , 8am-5pm.
+In addition, the employee is expected to be available to work a schedule that provides staffing coverage during the budget team’s regular business hours of Monday through Friday, 8am-5pm.